nrfconnect/sdk-nrf/doc/nrf/ug_thread_architectures.rst

 System-on-Chip designs
 **********************

-This single-chip solution has the combined RFIC (the IEEE 802.15.4 in case of Thread) and processor.
+A single-chip solution uses the RFIC (the IEEE 802.15.4 in case of Thread) and the processor of a single SoC.

-OpenThread and the application layer run on the local processor.
+In these designs, OpenThread and the application layer run on the same local processor.

 .. _thread_architectures_designs_soc_designs_single:

 Single-chip, single protocol (SoC)
 ==================================

+In this design, the only wireless protocol that is used is Thread.
-In this design, the application layer and OpenThread run on the same processor.
+OpenThread and the application layer run on the same processor.
 The application uses the OpenThread APIs and IPv6 stack directly.

-This is the SoC design most commonly used for applications that do not make heavy computations or are battery-powered.
+This SoC design is most commonly used for applications that do not make heavy computations or are battery-powered.

 This design has the following advantages:

-* Lowest cost.
-* Lowest power consumption.
-* Lowest complexity.
+* The radio and the general MCU functionalities are combined into one chip, resulting in a low cost.
+* Power consumption is lower than in all other designs.
+* Complexity is lower than in all other designs.

-It also has the following disadvantages:
+It has the following disadvantages:

 * For some use cases, the nRF52 Series and nRF53 Series MCUs can be too slow (for example, when the application does complex data processing).
-* The application and the network share Flash and RAM space, which can limit the application functionality.
+* The application and the network share flash and RAM space, which can limit the application functionality.
 * Dual-bank DFU or an external flash is needed to update the firmware.

 .. figure:: /images/thread_platform_design_soc.svg